Rating Scale Definition

 Rating scale is defined as a closed-ended survey question used to represent respondent feedback in a comparative form for specific particular features/products/services.
 It is one of the most established question types for online and offline surveys where survey respondents are expected to rate an attribute or feature.
 Rating scale is a variant of the popular multiple-choice question which is widely used to gather information that provides relative information about a specific topic.

 Researchers use a rating scale in research when they intend to associate a qualitative measure with the various aspects of a product or feature.
-Generally, this scale is used to evaluate the performance of a product or service, employee skills, customer service performances, processes followed for a particular goal etc. Rating scale survey question can be compared to a checkbox question but rating scale provides more information than merely Yes/No.
+Generally, this scale is used to evaluate the performance of a product or service, employee skills, customer service performances, customer-first strategy, processes followed for a particular goal etc. Rating scale survey question can be compared to a checkbox question but rating scale provides more information than merely Yes/No.

 Types of Rating Scale

 Broadly speaking, rating scales can be divided into two categories: Ordinal and Interval Scales.